 The School Council have decided on a set of procedures for the children to follow:

 IF YOU ARE BEING BULLIED:

-Try to ignore the bully's comments.
-If they do not stop tell an adult.
+- Try to ignore the bully's comments.
+If they do not stop, tell an adult. - Try to act confidently even if you do not feel this way inside.